 To help GPs diagnose pancreatic cancer earlier, a group of specialists in Australia have developed a decision support tool to assist investigations of those with increased risk of pancreatic cancer.
 The decision support tool helps to identify diagnostic pathways based on combinations of symptoms and risk factors.

-Please contact Research Program Manager, Caroline Le, for further information on phone 03 9426 8880 or email [email protected]
+Please contact us for more information on 0418 370 684 or email [email protected]

 Annual GI for GPs Symposium